EricAtNRD/ConkyInfinitySVG/README.md

 2. Extract the InfinitySVG tar file into its own directory somewhere.

-3. Copy .conkyrc, .lua, and .conky to your home directory:
+3. Copy .conkyrc, and .conky/ to your home directory:
-	- cp --archive .conkyrc ~/
+	- cp .conkyrc ~/
-	- cp --archive .conky ~/
+	- cp -r .conky ~/
-	- cp --archive .lua ~/

 4. Open ~/.conkyrc in your favorite editor and adjust the screen resolution:
 	- minimum_size 1920 1080

-5. (optional) This theme uses Compiz for partial transparency of the conky output.
-If you are **not** using a compositing window-manager such as compiz, you can make the conky window transparent by altering the following settings in ~/.conkyrc (if you are using compiz, skip this step and use step 9 instead).
+5. (optional) By default setup assumes we will set up Compiz manually for partial transparency of the conky output (step 9 below).
+If you are **not** using a compositing window-manager such as compiz, you can make the conky window transparent by altering the "own_window_type" and "own_window_transparent" settings in ~/.conkyrc.
+Included in .conkyrc are three examples: manual with Compiz, automatic with a compositor, and automatic using conky directly.
+Uncomment as desired if you wish to change this.

-		# Allow conky to handle transparency
-		own_window_type conky
-		own_window_transparent yes

-		# Allow compiz to handle transparency (you will need to add Conky to compiz)
-		# own_window_type normal
-		# own_window_transparent no

-6. (optional) Check haunted.lua for any additional adjustments required for your screen resolution.
+6. (optional) Check .conky/scripts/haunted.lua for any additional adjustments required for your screen resolution.

 7. Now you are ready to run conky.
-Open a terminal and run the following:

-		chmod a+x ~/.conky/startconky.sh
+Open a terminal and run the following: chmod a+x ~/.conky/startconky.sh sh ~/.conky/startconky.sh
-		sh ~/.conky/startconky.sh
 		(Conky will start after 5 seconds.)

 8. Add ~/.conky/startconky.sh as a startup application.
 	- Ubuntu: Dash > (search) Startup Applications > Add
 	- Other: see your location documentation to add this as a startup application.